She grows in a world of raised voices.

 Behind those muddled eyes,

-Just how still she stood.
+no one noticed how still she stood.

 For every bruise